MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupAcceptedSender.md

----
+﻿---
-external help file: Microsoft.Graph.Groups-help.xml Module Name: Microsoft.Graph.Groups ms.prod: groups
-online version: https://learn.microsoft.com/powershell/module/microsoft.graph.groups/get-mggroupacceptedsender
+external help file: Microsoft.Graph.Groups-help.xml Module Name: Microsoft.Graph.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.groups/get-mggroupacceptedsender
 schema: 2.0.0
-ms.prod: groups
 ---

 # Get-MgGroupAcceptedSender

 ## SYNOPSIS
-Users in the accepted senders list can post to conversations of the group (identified in the GET request URL).Make sure you do not specify the same user or group in the accepted senders and rejected senders lists, otherwise you will get an error.
+Users in the accepted senders list can post to conversations of the group (identified in the GET request URL).\nMake sure you do not specify the same user or group in the accepted senders and rejected senders lists, otherwise you will get an error.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupAcceptedSender](/powershell/module/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupAcceptedSender?view=graph-powershell-beta)

 ## SYNTAX